List of Kamen Rider Gavv characters: Lango Stomach

-Lango Stomach (ランゴ・ストマック, Rango Sutomakku) is the Fáfnir-themed eldest son of the Stomach Family and the CEO of Stomach Inc., having secretly murdered his father for he considered a shame on their bloodline in having a child with a human.
-He extends this hatred towards Shoma, forcing him as a child to watch the execution of Hanto's mother.Following the Jaldak Family's takeover of Stomach Inc., Lango loses his position as CEO to Lizel and is put in charge of ingredient procurement until his first defeat by Kamen Rider Gavv, faking his death while receiving a scar on his face.
-Lango uses the Kamen Riders in a scheme to defeat Bocca and regain control of his family's business, deciding to hijack the president's agenda of turning the human world into a Hito Press farm before challenging Shoma to one last duel and being destroyed by him.
+Lango Stomach (ランゴ・ストマック, Rango Sutomakku) is the Fáfnir-themed eldest son of the Stomach Family and the CEO of Stomach Inc., who secretly murdered his father for he considered a shame on their bloodline in having a child with a human.
+He extends this hatred towards Shoma, forcing him as a child to watch the execution of Hanto's mother.
+Following the Jaldak Family's takeover of Stomach Inc., Lango loses his position as CEO to Lizel and is put in charge of ingredient procurement until his first defeat by Kamen Rider Gavv, receiving a scar on his face as he fakes his death.
+Lango temporarily helps the Riders defeat Bocca to regain control of his family's business and take over the late president's agenda of turning the human world into a Human Press farm before challenging Shoma to one last duel where he is ultimately destroyed by him.

 In battle, Lango wields a sword.

 Lango Stomach is portrayed by Takashi Tsukamoto (塚本 高史, Tsukamoto Takashi).

 Glotta Stomach

 Glotta Stomach (グロッタ・ストマック, Gurotta Sutomakku) is the kraken-themed eldest daughter of the Stomach Family, who is in charge of product manufacturing.
-She is also the murderer of both Shoma's mother and Rakia's brother, then she eventually killed her great-uncle Dente.
+She is also the murderer of Shoma's mother, Rakia's brother, and eventually her great-uncle Dente.
 Following Lango's disappearance, Glotta is briefly put in charge of ingredient procurement until she succumbs to her injuries at the hands of Kamen Rider Vram, with Kamen Rider Gavv's help, and dies in Lango's arms.

+In a "what-if" alternate timeline separate from the events of the series and depicted in the web-exclusive special Kamen Rider Vram: Route Stomach, Glotta is destroyed by Kamen Rider Vram, but her scythe blown away by her destruction mortally wounds him.

 In battle, Glotta wields a scythe.

 Glotta Stomach is portrayed by Machi Chitose (千歳 まち, Chitose Machi).